Frequently Asked Questions

 The TPS Regional program makes grants of up to $25,000.

 The initial funding period is 18 months or less.
-If necessary, a grantee may request a-no cost extension of the grant period.
+If necessary, a grantee may request a no-cost extension of the grant period.

 The Library requires a matching contribution of at least 20 percent of the total grant awarded.
 This matching contribution can take the form of funds, labor, facilities, etc.

 Typically, a grantee is eligible for only one TPS grant.
-Requests for additional grants are considered on a case by case basis, and awarded only when the project will support significantly greater impact.
+Requests for additional grants are considered on a case-by-case basis and awarded only when the project will support significantly greater impact.

 There is no application deadline.
-The TPS Regional Program accepts grants on an ongoing basis.
+The TPS Regional program accepts grants on an ongoing basis.

 We will ask for information about your organization and its activities, the TPS professional development that you intend to offer, the teachers whom you will target, a list of institutional partners and their role in the project, the expected outcomes, a timeline, and a budget narrative.

-Regional Coordinators evaluate proposals based on:
+Regional directors evaluate proposals based on:

-Access: The proposed project reaches geographic areas and populations underserved by the TPS program.
+- Access: The proposed project reaches geographic areas and populations underserved by the TPS program.

-Project plan: The plan thoroughly describes the intended project, its audience and content, supported by a timeline of activities and an appropriate budget narrative.
+- Project plan: The plan thoroughly describes the intended project, its audience, and content, supported by a timeline of activities and an appropriate budget narrative.

-Please contact the coordinator for your region.
+Please contact the director for your region.